Ghosts Next Door

 Empty space without even a residual echo of all the glory, life, heartache, and sadness imprinted into the very fibers of the floor, the twisted mesh of the screened windows, and the sturdy wooden pillars and beams.

 When the Kahuna relieved it of all its mana, it became as barren as the plains of Kaupe'a, inhabited only by restless wandering spirits.
-But in this stark dwelling, a spirit is not to be had even in its minutest forms.
+But a spirit is not to be had in this stark dwelling, even in its minutest forms.
 What could match the storied history of this place is questionable because whoever deems to move in next will find it hard to outdo the reputation that preceded their presence.
-Persons will happen by and ask for the old Kahuna for healing and other kinds of services, but the new owners regretfully say that the wise one is no longer present in that space and that he has gone some otherwhere.
+Persons will ask for the old Kahuna for healing and other services, but the new owners regretfully say that the wise one is no longer present in that space and has gone somewhere else.
 Not into the afterlife, just not in there.

 "Good evening," the homeowner greeted.
 "Lovely evening, isn't it?"